 It’s important to always talk about your product/ service and offer the most useful ‘takeaways for your visitor.
 And then hopefully you can turn this visitor into a user (of your product) or a client (of your service).
 This is also done well on your social media profiles, where you can tell a story and gain followers.
 Build your community this want gives you a customer who is ready to listen each time you post again

-Now you may have heard about this before, but when you produce ‘evergreen content’ you have the opportunity to show Google that YOUR content is king.
+Now you may have heard about this before, but when you produce ‘evergreen content’ you can show Google that YOUR content is king.
 Evergreen content is information that is always relevant — very much like the way evergreen trees keep their leaves throughout the year.

 When you create content that is interesting and relevant, it doesn’t become dated.
 This is important so that you can be found online by search engines and hopefully other websites will want to create a link to you.